molesinski/Clara/README.md

 * Fast in memory searching
 * Low memory allocation for search execution
 * Stemmers and stopwords handling for 30 languages
-* Text, keyword, hierarchy and range (any comparable structure values) fields
+* Text, keyword, hierarchy and range fields
-* Synonym graph with multi word synonym support
+* Synonym tree with multi word synonym support
 * Fully configurable and extendable text analysis pipeline
-* Searching with BM25 weighted document scoring
+* Document scring with BM25 weight
 * Filtering on any field type by values or range
 * Faceting without restricting facet value list by filtered values
-* Result sorting by document score or range field values
+* Result sorting by document score or range field
 * Fluent query builder

 ## Supported languages